 If you know you want to invest but find yourself hesitating to the point of not acting — whether you’re wrestling with concerns about the stability of investments or indecision about how much money to put in which place — you can end up doing nothing while drowning in liquidity.

-What to do: Take the plunge.
+Take the plunge.
 There’s no “right time” to start investing — you can’t time the market, and you shouldn’t try.
 Instead, you can use a technique known as dollar-cost averaging.
 This means investing a set amount of money at regular intervals.
 You might, for example, decide to invest $500 every month instead of investing a larger sum of money all at once.
 This way, you can avoid the risk of putting all your money in the market at the “wrong time” and minimize any regret you might feel if the market dips.
-To learn more about dollar-cost averaging, check out our blog post on the subject.

 Cash drag is a drag

 Now you know the warning signs you might be saving too much cash, but managing your bank accounts to avoid cash drag can still be a hassle.
 Holding just the right amount of cash is a headache when you’re monitoring your account balances manually and setting up a bunch of transfers every month.
 That’s why we built Autopilot, a free service that automates your savings strategy.
 Just tell Autopilot how much to keep in cash — we recommend choosing an amount high enough to cover your bills and regular spending, plus your emergency fund if you keep it in the same account — and it can automatically invest the rest.
 You’ll stay in full control of your finances and feel confident you’re holding exactly as much cash as you need.